achintya-kumar/SMM-with-Spark-Streaming/Kafka_Installation.md

 ```
 Now we are ready to use the services and tools provided by Confluent.
 #### 4. Configuration
-Before using starting to use Apache Kafka we need to configure the following services.
+Before starting to use Apache Kafka we need to configure the following services.
 ###### 4.1.
 Zookeeper
   - Go to the directory **_/etc/zookeeper/conf_** and change the variable _clientPort_ in zoo.cfg configuration file to run the zookeeper server on the client node.